 - Children can also use the stylus or a finger to operate the touchscreen.
 The multiple control options make using the tablet easy.

 - The kids’ gaming tablet comes pre-loaded with several child-friendly games, eBooks, and videos.
 It is a tablet with Wi-Fi connectivity.
 All content can be updated, and additional content can be added using Wi-Fi.

 - There is a web browser in the tablet that provides access to pre-selected websites designated safe for children.
 A tablet with a built-in camera for kids, it allows picture and video-taking.

 - LeapFrog wraps the main tablet body in a frame that absorbs bumps, thus minimizing the risk of damage due to falls.

 - A few parents noticed the battery failing in three to four months.

 - Problems such as buttons failing and screen cracking were reported, making the tablet less durable than claimed by the manufacturer.

-If learning activities are your focus, then you must consider this LeapFrog tablet with a strong emphasis on educational content.
+If learning activities are your focus, you must consider this tried-and-tested LeapFrog tablet device for children that prioritizes educational content.